xggIoU/centernet_tensorflow_wilderface_voc/README.md

 * For single-target detection, trained on wilderface dataset with 12876 training images.
 * For multi-target detection, trained on pascal-voc2012 dataset with 17125 training images.
 ### 4. Experimental
-#### 4.1Modified the heat map generation method to solve the problem that the loss cannot be optimized
+#### 4.1 Modified the heat map generation method to solve the problem that the loss cannot be optimized
 ![](https://github.com/xggIoU/centernet_tensorflow_wilderface_voc/blob/master/display_image/src_box.png)

 pic1 src_bbox_gt